Videos

 With his rotating cast of band members, every live show has different instrumentation and personalities, making every performance unique.

-Taken all together, this has prompted comparisons to artists from all corners of the world - vocals like Hozier, Jeff Buckley and Jose Feliciano, guitar like Khruangbin and Santana, with a side of the improvisational energy of Dave Matthews.
+Taken all together, this has prompted comparisons to artists from all corners of the world - soulful vocals like Hozier and Jeff Buckley, guitar like Khruangbin and Santana, with a side of the improvisational energy of King Gizzard and Dave Matthews.

-Despite this variety, there is a common thread: the message that we all contain multitudes, and embracing that will set you free.
+Despite this variety, there is a common thread: the message that we all contain multitudes, and embracing that in yourself will set you free.